 Quick, Agile Development Process

 When all the technical and design plans were set, the Spark Solutions team could start writing the actual code that would power the application.
 Using a modern, agile approach allowed them to cut down on development time and deliver results very quickly, considerably reducing time to market.
 With GDPR approaching, working quickly and efficiently was a must, and using agile allowed the team to meet the deadline.
 The mockups created by the Spark Solutions Designer served as a guide for coding both the front- and back-end of the application, as they created a base for the page layout and functionalities.
 Plus, they left the Spark Developers enough freedom to choose the best technical solutions for the problems to be solved.
-This particular phase lasted around a month and ended with the even everyone had been waiting for – the MVP launch.
+This particular phase lasted around a month and ended with the event everyone had been waiting for – the MVP launch.

 The team worked in weekly iterations in an agile framework, using Pivotal Tracker to manage feature implementation.
 With each weekly sprint, Robert was able to see what had been done, check the progress in the application itself, and approve all work directly within the software.
 Additionally, the team held weekly video chats to discuss progress and ensure everyone was on the same page at all times.

-Launch, Rinse, and Repeat
+Launch, Rinse and Repeat

 Post-launch, the Spark Solutions team iterated the features and interface based on feedback from both Robert and his customers, and they’ve started on the roadmap, developing exciting new features within the app.
-With a steady stream of requests coming in, maintaining an organised process allows for quick turnaround and releasing new features each and every week.
+With a steady stream of requests coming in, maintaining an organized process allows for quick turnaround and releasing new features each and every week.

 Plus, Spark Solutions provides (GDPR-compliant!) ongoing Business Continuity Support, allowing Robert to focus on business development and big picture thinking – leaving the day-to-day technology work to the Spark’s team.
 From customer support and relationship management, through to project management and quality assurance, the Spark Solutions team uses tried and tested solutions like Zendesk, Slack, Moqups, Google Suite, and Capybara to ensure the needs of Robert’s rapidly growing business are met.